bry/bry/README.md

 🧑🏻‍💻 Senior Software Engineer · Platform Creator · Builder

-⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where recreational doubles badminton players track their health and performance, build their player profile, connect with others, and create opportunities to earn through sports (My Passion Project)
+⭐️ Recently: Building [Sportsara](https://sportsara.com), a platform where recreational doubles badminton players track their health and performance, build their player profile, connect with others, and create opportunities to earn through sports (Passion Project)

 ⚙️ Experienced in product development & platform engineering, web and database applications